The Incredible Neapolitan Mastiff Guard Dog

-Generally females are preferred as pets because males are more dominant and aggressive toward other dogs.
+Generally, females are preferred as pets because males are more dominant and aggressive toward other dogs.
 Both can be raised with non-canine pets.
-The trainer of a young Neapolitan Mastiff should take him many different places for exposure.
-As a puppy he needs to learn to not pull on his leash.
+The trainer of a young Neapolitan Mastiff should take him to many different places for exposure.
+As a puppy, he needs to learn to not pull on his leash.
 The breed can adjust to nearly any environment, even apartment living, as long as he gets enough exercise.
-He does not enjoy extremely long walks but likes to play without too much stimuli.
+He does not enjoy extremely long walks but likes to play without too many stimuli.

 How To Care For a Neapolitan Mastiff

 Since these personal protection dogs have short hair, they require little grooming.
 Just keep their nails clipped, their teeth and ears clean, and their coats brushed once a week.
 Brush upward from the chest with soft bristles; when your dog is shedding, remove loose hairs with a rubber glove.
 You may need to clean his wrinkles daily with a damp cloth.